awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 For more details on how to access your Kubeflow dashboard, refer to one of the deployment READMEs based on your setup.
 If you used the vanilla deployment, you can follow this [README](https://github.com/awslabs/kubeflow-manifests/tree/main/docs/deployment/vanilla#connect-to-your-kubeflow-cluster).

 ### 3.2 Note about Permissions
 This step may not be necessary but you might need to specify some additional directory permissions on your worker node before you can use these as mount points.
-By default, new Amazon EFS file systems are owned by root:root, and only the root user (UID 0) has read-write-execute permissions.
-If your containers are not running as root, you must change the Amazon EFS file system permissions to allow other users to modify the file system.
-The set-permission-job.yaml is an example of how you could set these permissions to be able to use the efs as your workspace in your kubeflow notebook.
+By default, new Amazon FSx file systems are owned by root:root, and only the root user (UID 0) has read-write-execute permissions.
+If your containers are not running as root, you must change the Amazon FSx file system permissions to allow other users to modify the file system.
+The set-permission-job.yaml is an example of how you could set these permissions to be able to use the fsx as your workspace in your kubeflow notebook.
 Modify it accordingly if you run into similar permission issues with any other job pod.

 ```
 yq e '.metadata.name = env(CLAIM_NAME)' -i $GITHUB_STORAGE_DIR/notebook-sample/set-permission-job.yaml